Sustainable employability is an important issue within many organisations.

 This requires a different way of looking at your current workforce planning.
-Employees need to connect now and or to the changing role within 5 years.
-This way of facilitating ensures that we can guide the organisation with employee insight and development for the future.
-The reverse strategic workforce planning.
+Employees must be able to fit into changing roles within five years.
+By facilitating this process, the organisation gains insight into and control over the development of employees towards the future.
+We call this reverse strategic workforce planning - based on the principle that change is the only constant.

-Sustainable employability starts with insight, insight into two themes;
+Sustainable employability starts with insight - in two themes:

 How we do it